arm/mlia/README.md

 * optimization-fully-connected-pruning - Provides training parameters for rewrites and pruning specific parameters for the fully-connected-sparsity rewrite
 * optimization-conv2d-clustering - Provides training parameters for rewrites and cluster specific parameters for the conv2d-clustering rewrite
 * optimization-conv2d-pruning - Provides training parameters for rewrites and pruning specific parameters for the conv2d-sparsity rewrite

+Note for convolutional rewrites (e.g. optimization-conv2d-pruning).
+The activation function for the rewrite can be selected in the optimization profile from the following list:

+* "relu" - Standard ReLU activation function
+* "relu6" - ReLU6 activation function i.e. ReLU activation function capped at 6
+* "none" - No activation function

 The user can also specify custom augmentations as part of the training parameters.
 An example of this can be found in the following optimization profile: